tezedge/tezedge-docs/contents/tezedge/architecture.md

 * Send messages to other actors
 * Determine what to do with the next message

-# Actors in the TezEdge shell
+# The shell and its actors

 The TezEdge shell consists of several actors working together.